samuong1/FinalNvidiaProject/README.md

 ## Running this project

-If you want to go through all the *painful* steps of creating a new DetectNet model from scratch, using your own dataset, click [here](url).
+If you want to go through all the *painful* steps of creating a new DetectNet model from scratch, using your own dataset, look here: https://docs.google.com/document/d/1i4WsFui5fuGUALkeWdmcqqGaycF6AALmTyXp1bikalQ/edit?usp=sharing.

 1. Go into Terminal.
 2. Clone this repository: git clone https://github.com/samuong1/FinalNvidiaProject.git